-That said, Lily starts with her 50 Cent parody “Nan, You’re a Window Shopper,” (technically she starts with Hov repeating “Now tuned into the muhfuggin greatest”) before moving to The Game’s, “Put You On the Game.”
-Off the bat: parodying 50 Cent before moving into a former G-Unit member’s track that dons the line “50 Cent: NO.” Moreover, “Put You On,” opens with the line “This is the rebirth of LA, rebirth of hip-hop.”
-Wow.
-Second track on Lily Allen’s second mixtape features the line “Rebirth of LA,” the second track on a girl with an undeniably fresh take on modern music features the line “rebirth of hip-hop.”
+That said, Lily starts with the 50 Cent parody, “Nan, You’re a Window Shopper,” (technically, she starts with Hov repeating: “Now tuned into the muhfuggin greatest”) before moving to The Game’s, “Put You On the Game.”
+Off the bat: parodying 50 Cent before moving into a former G-Unit member’s track, which dons the line, “50 Cent: NO.” Moreover, “Put You On,” opens with the line “This is the rebirth of LA, rebirth of hip-hop.”
+So, the second track on Lily Allen’s second mixtape features the line “Rebirth of LA;” said second track from a girl with an undeniably fresh take on modern music features the line “rebirth of hip-hop:” noted.
 She may not be the rebirth of hip-hop, but she is a renaissance artist nonetheless.
 It. makes. sense.

 Fast forward through “Only Love Can Break Your Heart,” “Ready She Ready,” etc. we come to the crux of the mixtape: “Shake Your Money Maker,” “Dirt Off Your Shoulder,” “Truth,” “Sweet Love (Drum n Bass remix),” “Soul Survivor (remix) ft.
 Shabba Ranks,” “Oh My God,” and “White Rabbit.”
 Point blank: this is it.
 Lily and the industry alike are immersed in the mantra: